wonseok-lee/minimal-mistakes/_posts/2020-07-22-biweekly-meeting.md

-have to still correct for inaccuracies in $\hat{\pi}_E$ using importance sampling while spreading the computational burden across all $C$ cores.
+have to still correct for inaccuracies in $\hat{\pi}_{E}$ using importance sampling while spreading the computational burden across all $C$ cores.
 Each subposterior is evaluated at the same set of $\theta$ values, allowing them to be combined exactly.
 In contrast, the original HMC runs, performed on each individual subposterior, created a different set of $\theta$ values for each subposterior so that a straightforward combination was not possible.